Jayx2u/counterspellmelbourne-web/README.md

 This took way to long to get running, but it's finally here!
 <hr>

-Made with ❤️ by the Counterspell Melbourne team.
+Made with ❤️ by the Counterspell Melbourne team and Hack Club.